El Cangrejo, Panama City is still one of the coolest, most desired parts of town. Expat writer Lee Elliott explains why he calls this district home.

 While the original populous have long since moved on, El Cangrejo remains fashionable and self-contained due to its layout.

-During the day, students with book bags walk among families with children, and at night the restaurant and bar scene buzzes without ever getting out of hand.
+During the day, students with book bags walk among families with children, and at night the restaurant, bar, and nightlife scene buzzes without ever getting out of hand.
 Walking around here at night is safe.

 Cangrejo means crab